-16.4.6 Emission of sound from the land shall be controlled at all times so as to not unreasonably impact upon nearby owners/occupants.
+7.8 Emission of sound from the land shall be controlled at all times so as to not unreasonably impact upon nearby owners/occupants.

-16.4.7 Any nuisance created by the use of any aerial or transmitting or receiving equipment associated with the development shall be addressed to the satisfaction of the Spectrum Management Agency.

-16.4.8 The hours of operation of the development shall not be outside of the following nominated times.

-Any alteration to these hours will require the separate approval of Council.

-Approved hours of operation: #

-Should Council receive justified complaints that the home activity is operating outside these hours, or is causing noise and disturbance to the neighbouring residents, then Council will be required to investigate, which may result in the commencement of enforcement proceedings in the event of non-compliance.

-16.4.9 The approved hours of operation shall apply to the development for the first 12 months of operation.
-Council will consider any request for variation from these hours of operation on its merits, having particular regard for the operation of the approved development in the initial 12 month period.

-16.4.10 The use of the land is not to interfere with the amenity of the residential area and shall remain incidental to the principal use of the premises as a dwelling.

-16.4.11 No goods, materials or trade wastes are to be stored at any time outside the building on either the internal vehicular driveway, car parking area, landscaping or footpath, other than in approved garbage receptacles.

-16.4.12 The area of the land not approved by this consent, and marked as such on the approved plans, shall be kept in a neat and tidy manner at all times.

-16.4.13 No nuisance or interference with the amenity of the area shall be created by reason of any process or operation on the land causing the emission of noise, dust, smoke or any polluted discharge whatsoever.
+7.9 No nuisance or interference with the amenity of the area shall be created by reason of any process or operation on the land causing the emission of noise, dust, smoke or any polluted discharge whatsoever.
 Note: The Protection of the Environment Operations Act 1997 requires Council to investigate complaints where only one person complains.

-16.4.14 Arrangements shall be made for an effective commercial refuse removal service.
+7.10 Arrangements shall be made for an effective commercial refuse removal service.

-16.4.15 A directory board may be erected at the front entry to the site, providing a maximum advertising space of 2.4 m x 0.6 m for each unit.
-Council’s separate development approval is required for this advertising structure.

-16.5 Landscaping
+Landscaping

-16.5.1 All landscaped areas provided in accordance with the approved landscaping design plan shall be maintained at all times in a suitable manner.
+7.11 All landscaped areas provided in accordance with the approved landscaping design plan shall be maintained at all times in a suitable manner.

-16.5.2 The security fence with associated dense landscaping provided in accordance with the Council approved plan shall be maintained to deny vehicular and pedestrian access to the land from the following road(s): #

-16.5.3 The "overflow" car parking area shall be maintained in a dust-free manner and to a standard suitable for the intended purpose.
+7.12 The overflow car parking area on Bonney Street shall be maintained in a dust-free manner and to a standard suitable for the intended purpose.

-16.5.4 Regular maintenance and up-keep of the site must therefore be undertaken to the site to ensure that sightlines are kept free from obstructions.
+7.13 Regular maintenance and up-keep of the site must therefore be undertaken to the site to ensure that sightlines are kept free from obstructions.

-16.5.5 The management of vegetation, gardens, planter boxes, communal areas and other similar areas is to be incorporated within the future strata management plan once the development is occupied.
+7.14 The management of vegetation, gardens, planter boxes, communal areas and other similar areas is to be incorporated within the management plan once the development is occupied.

-16.6 Use of Premises
+Use of Premises